Fifteen Million Merits: Critical reception

 Surette and Wollaston praised the work as "thought-provoking", whilst Yoshida found concepts in the episode to be "bleakly funny".
 It was described by Lewis as "profoundly depressing", "highly watchable" and "utterly wretched".
 Richards found it to have "style, savvy and lashings of acerbic humour".
 Meanwhile, Surette lauded it as "gripping" and Wollaston described it as "original" and "thoughtful".
 Sims praised the pacing as "slow" and "repetitive" but "utterly compelling".
 He gave as an example Bing's name being withheld during the first 20 minutes of the episode.

 Wollaston remarked that "all the performances are good", though Sims found that Bing is "perhaps too inscrutable".
 Lewis praised Kaluuya's acting in Bing's performance on Hot Shot.
 Richards enjoyed the "deliciously evil" judges, but Lambie called Judge Hope "a little too shrill" and Wollaston believed that Julia Davis—who played Judge Charity—should have had a larger role.

 Reception to Abi's storyline was mostly positive and the relationship between Abi and Bing was well-received.
 Though Connelly considered it dubious that Abi would "choose a life of televised sex abuse over a life of menial labour", Sims found it realistic, as Abi seems "blindsided" just as the audience is.
 Howard found that Abi's story "rings chillingly true".
 Lambie found it to be "among the most moving" of recent romances he had seen, praising the "warmth" of the characters' romance contrasting with the "coldness" of the rest of the episode.
 Lewis thought the scene in which Abi saw the golden ticket Bing had bought "genuinely touching" and his holding Abi's hand was "sweet".
 Lambie singled out the scene in which Abi gives Bing an origami penguin for praise of Brown Findlay's acting.

 The production of the episode was universally praised.
 Sims lauded the episode as "visually seamless" and Surette enjoyed the "gorgeous visuals".
 Wollaston described the world as "striking to look at and beautiful".
 Lambie believed it to be "some of the finest production design, music and acting [...] in a genre television show all year".
 Surette praised the music as "moving".

 Black Mirror episode rankings

-"Fifteen Million Merits" placed middling to poorly on critics' rankings of the 23 instalments of Black Mirror, from best to worst:
+"Fifteen Million Merits" placed middling to poorly on critics' rankings of the 23 installments of Black Mirror, from best to worst: